daht-x/sagitta/security.md

 ### Support

-The updates with improvements, new features and bug fixes are only applied and available in the latest release.
+The updates with enhancements, new features and bug fixes are only applied and available in the latest release.

 ***[Top](#security-policy)***